1.1. Contact organisation

 3.1.
 Data description

 The EU survey on the use of ICT in households and by individuals is an annual survey conducted since 2002.
-In Turkey, it has been conducted 2004 (except 2006).
+In Türkiye, it has been conducted since 2004.

-In 2022, the survey collects data on the access to information and communication technologies (ICT), use of the internet, e-government, e-commerce, internet of things, as well as green ICT.
+In 2024, the survey collects data on the access to information and communication technologies (ICT), on the use of the internet, e-government, and e-commerce, internet of things, as well as green ICT.

 3.1.1.
 Survey name in national and English languages